Yonsei-TSMM/author_name_disambiguation/Readme.txt

 - This file includes SCOPUS author ids that matched a PMID from SCOPUS database (http://www.scopus.com/).
 - The first column is a SCOPUS id, the second is a PMID, and the last is the author name of PMID.

-Please visit http://informatics.yonsei.ac.kr/tsmm/author_name_disambiguation/and.html for the further information.
+Please visit http://informatics.yonsei.ac.kr/tsmm/author_name_disambiguation/and.html for further information.